 - If you’re overseeding, spread the seed evenly over the area and rake it in.
 Dig up the entire lawn and remove any old grass or weeds if you’re reseeding.
 Sprinkle the new seed over the place and rake it in well.

-- Water the area well until the soil is moistened completely.
+- Water the area well until the soil is completely moistened.

 There are many common lawn problems that can occur, such as weeds, bare patches, brown spots, pests, poor drainage, and compacted soil.
 Here are some tips on how to fix these issues: